florisvanvugt/sensoryshift/readme.md

 * `trial` - the number of the trial
 * `direction` - which direction (in degrees) we will move to
 * `type` - just a label that we don't actually use, but hey, why not have extra columns that do nothing?
-* `target_direction` - the direction in which to display the visual target (because it can be different from the actual physical movement direction)
+* `target.direction` - the direction in which to display the visual target (because it can be different from the actual physical movement direction) -- NOT USED ANYMORE BECAUSE WE DISPLAY AN ARC

 The directions are given in degrees as in the rest of the case relative to straight ahead, counter-clockwise.